 Ed Davis Park in Towsley Canyon (otherwise known as Towsley Canyon Park) is a subset of the Santa Clarita Woodlands Park, and is an open space reserve located immediately to the south of Lyons Canyon Ranch.
-Other than Ed Davis Park, Lyon Canyon contains the majority of the open space in the vicinity, including SEAs, as illustrated on Figure 11, Existing Land Uses, Including Open Space Reserves, in Areas Surrounding Lyons Canyon Ranch.
+Other than Ed Davis Park, Lyon Canyon includes the majority of the remaining open space, including SEAs, as illustrated on Figure 11, Existing Land Uses, Including Open Space Reserves, in Areas Surrounding Lyons Canyon Ranch.